tajkhan/OS_Fall22/project/projects_info.md

 ### The task
 1. You will install the setup to get xv6 running on your PC.
-2. You will add a new user level program to the OS and show that the program can be run from the shell.
+2. You will modify two user-level program files: [user/cat.c](https://github.com/mit-pdos/xv6-riscv/blob/riscv/user/cat.c) and [user/ls.c](https://github.com/mit-pdos/xv6-riscv/blob/riscv/user/ls.c) in such a way that they both can accept, optionally, the "-n" option.
+Without the "-n" option these programs should behave as before and whenever the option "-n" is given, they should prepend each line of their output with a line number.
+The line numbers restart from 1 for every file/directory provided in the command line arguments.
+If no file/directory names are provided and only the "-n" option is provided, then both the commands should reproduce their original behavior, as if no arguments were provided, but prepending their outputs with line numbers.
+For convenience, assume that the "-n" option, whenever provided, will be the first argument of the command.
+(20 marks)
-The exact details will be shared after the 1st milestone deadline.
+3. It is important that you get in the habit of working regularly.
+You can demonstrate this by pushing regular commits of your work to your own github repository.
+To get full marks, your code repository should have at least 3 commits (the more the better) pushed per week spaced roughly equidistant in time and each containing substantial amounts of work.
+(10 marks)

 ### Submission
 The submission instructions will be conveyed before the deadline.
+For the moment keep pushing commits to your own github repository.

-## Milestone 3: Add a system call.
+## Milestone 3: ~~Add a system call~~ TBD.
 1. You will add new system call to the OS and access it from a user level program.
 The exact details will be shared after the 2nd milestone deadline.